wongtiongkiat/cheatsheets/Postgres for Data Architect/chapter_2.md

 #### WAL logs

+* [From postgres documentation](https://www.postgresql.org/docs/10/sql-checkpoint.html): A checkpoint is a point in the write-ahead log sequence at which all data files have been updated to reflect the information in the log.
+All data files will be flushed to disk.
 * At checkpoint time all data are flushed onto the disk, and a **special checkpoint** is written to the log file.
 * When crash recovery procedure happens, it looks at the latest **special checkpoint** from which `REDO` operation should happen.
 * After a checkpoint, previous log segments before the checkpoint are no longer needed, thus can be discarded/removed as free space.